Géza Teleki: Political career

 Géza Teleki pressed for the truce on the end of the Second World War and became a member of the delegation that started peace negotiations in Moscow on 28 September 1944.
 He also signed the interim truce on 11 October, although this was thwarted by the Nazi-style Arrow Cross Party takeover on 15 October.
 He served as minister of religion and education in the Interim National Government that formed in Debrecen and was briefly leader of the new conservative Civic Democratic Party, but then taught in the Faculty of Economics of the University of Budapest until 1948.
 He emigrated to the United States in 1949.

 Later life

-He was a teacher on the University of Virginia from 1950.
-From 1955 he served as geology professor of the George Washington University.
-Teleki committed suicide together with his wife, because of their incurable disease.
+He was a teacher at the University of Virginia from 1950.
+From 1955 he was a geology professor at the George Washington University.
+Teleki and his wife took their own lives due to an incurable disease.
 His father, Pál Teleki also committed suicide in 1941.